Scouts BSA - Summer Camps

 All meals are served in the dining hall during their 7 day, 6 night stay at Camp Decorah.

-Important Update: Per the Gateway Area Council Camping Committee - Merit Badge registration will open on Friday, April 1 at 9 am.
+Merit Badge registration will open on Wednesday March 1 at 9 am.
 Troops should make a deposit of $100 for each Scout they would like to register for Merit Badges.

 Click the button at the bottom of this page to register for Scouts BSA Resident Summer Camp